 Like we had mentioned earlier that the admission officers abroad, unlike most of the Asian universities, do not let your undergraduate scores outweigh all the other achievements you list down on your profile.
 However, that does not mean you take this area lightly.
 A poor academic record highlights a lot of negative qualities.
 These negative qualities decrease the odds of you getting into your dream college.
 It shows a lack of focus or interest and that is the last conclusion you want the admission committee to draw from the application.
 If you have managed to maintain good scores throughout your undergrad years, then you have nothing to fear about ‘a bad impression’ on the admission committee.

-It is essential that you score well in your GRE and TOEFL exams.
+How can we forget GRE scores?
+It is essential that you score well in your GRE and TOEFL exams for a good overall GRE profile.
 Scorings are pretty much the deciding factors for a majority of the students.
 ‘Scoring well’ is a shaky ground, for there are times when it is not the only parameter you’re judged on.
 Students with a brilliant overall profile manage to get into top universities with average GRE scores – but those are exceptions.
 It is always preferable that you give GRE your best and get a coveted ‘good’ score in GRE.

 That’s pretty much all on how you can enhance your profile.

 Keep up the hard work and leave no stone unturned in doing everything mentioned above.
 There is nothing that can hold you back from accomplishing your dreams.